Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/netcore-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Netcore Cloud - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Netcore**.
-2. Enter Name and paste in the API key you copied from Netcore.
+3. Enter Name and paste in the API key you copied from Netcore.
-3. Map the same Amplitude `User_ID` with the primary key from Netcore Cloud CE panel.
+4. Map the same Amplitude `User_ID` with the primary key from Netcore Cloud CE panel.
-4. Save when finished.
+5. Save when finished.

 ## Send a cohort